aleshaleksey/fansys23/monsters-npcs/divines.md

 An unbound gnome is created whenever a gnome is detached from the ground despite this being impossible under ordinary circumstances.
 Unbound gnomes seek to free flightless beings from the shackles of mother earth.
 This seldom ends well.

 If a flightless entity captures the fancy of an unbound gnome, it will attempt to "teach" it to fly.
 If there is a nearby cliff, it will push it off a cliff.
 If there isn't, it will cast either "wind step" or "glide" or "wind walk" on it.
 The unbound gnome will guide its "friend" as high as it can, and then watch it fall as its spell runs out.
-An unbound gnome has no concept, nor care for, mortality.
+An unbound gnome has no concept of, nor care for, mortality.

 In actual combat it will use "glide" in combination with "headwind" to blow away its enemies, or simply use its elemental abilities, to destroy it.